 After all, in a restaurant, food may as well be money.
 Food supplies are one of the highest costs for a restaurant.
 And what customers pay for their food is what will end up being your profit.

-So just like it’s important to track your finances, when you run a restaurant, it’s important to track your food usage and waste.
+Just like it’s important to track your finances, it’s important to track your food usage and waste.
 According to Restaurant Hospitality, industry waste amounts to a cost of around $25 billion every year.
 Working to prevent food waste can cut an individual restaurant’s costs by 2 to 6 percent.

 Pre-consumer waste is every bit of food that’s wasted before it gets to the customer.
 Think things like kitchen scraps and spoiled product.
 Post-consumer waste is everything that’s wasted after it reaches the customer, like leftovers that get thrown out.